 First is Academic Decathlon.
 A rigorous, intellectual, but fun series of competitions, Academic Decathlon is "the premier academic competition in America".
 With essentially limitless room for improvement, the competitive nature of the activity can really bring out the best in students, forcing them to tap into potential they may not even have known they had.
 Though the competition is largely objective, all competitors will also need to present a prepared speech — as well as an impromptu speech — and participate in a — Read full post

 Have you ever thought of running your own telephone company?

 If you're like most people, the answer is probably "no", without any question.
 But the idea used to be more romantic and enticing.
 Even during the era of Bell System dominance, from the late 1920s right through Divestiture in 1984, hundreds of independent phone companies existed and flourished — and many still do.
 Perhaps you remember the New City Telephone Company from the 1975 AT&T video production, "Run A Phone Company", in which high school students participated in a simulation of managing a phone company.
-While it was purely an educational initiative, it does prompt the question: why — Read full post
+While it was purely an educational initiative, it does prompt the — Read full post

 First, there were "ZEnith" exchanges, the original toll-free numbers.
 Since there was no Z on the dial, you would call the operator and she would connect you to a business on its dime, making the connection by looking up the number associated with a ZEnith number.

 Finally, the Bell System launched Wide Area Telephone Service in 1961, which became used for the first direct-dial toll-free 1-800 numbers in 1966 and 1967.
 Originally toll-free exchanges were tied to geographic areas, much like area codes, but, gradually, like everything else in the phone network, things soon loosened up and, today, the modern toll-free network remains a fixture of television advertisements, magazine inserts, and radio jingles.
 What better way to entice the customer than offer to pay for his call?